fsoderblom/chkexp/README.md

 ## How to install

+### Copy files
-### Copy relevant files to /opt/chkexp/bin and ensure correct owner and permission
+Copy relevant files to /opt/chkexp/bin and ensure correct owner and permission

 ```
 # mkdir -p /opt/chkexp/bin